-Saga and Hendrik keep searching for a link between the murder victims.
-Lilian is reprimanded by her superiors.
+Saga and Henrik keep searching for a link between the murder victims.
+Lillian is reprimanded by her superiors.
 Dan finds out where his ex-wife and son are and causes trouble.
-The relationship between Saga and Hendrik is tested to the limit and may have hit its breaking point.
+The relationship between Saga and Henrik is tested to the limit and may have hit its breaking point.

 Henrik believes he found the connection between all victims and an unexpected finding ends up on the investigation board.
 At the same time, the crack between him and Saga is greater than ever.